 BA Hons in Counselling Studies, University of Essex; Diploma Person-Centred Counselling, University of Essex.

-As well as seeing private clients, my work also includes counselling at a local hospice where I see family members of patients as well as patients themselves and the bereaved.
-I'm a counsellor for students at the local sixth form college and also for a charity which provides help for parents.
+As well as my established private practice, I have also worked as a counsellor at a local hospice where I saw family members of patients as well as patients themselves and the bereaved.
+I worked for many years as a counsellor for students at the local sixth form college and also as a counsellor for the charity Home-Start, offering short term (ten weeks') counselling to parents.
 I have a wide range of experience with people of all ages and from all walks of life, dealing with many issues including anxiety, depression, bereavement, loss, relationship and family problems, abuse, trauma, self-harm, low self-esteem and confusion, amongst others.

 Additional Training & Workshops (Continual Professional Development) includes